 Campaign Collectives actively campaign on particular issues of concern.
 The collective structure is based on mutually defined aims that serve to support the execution of longer running projects, until such time as the campaign is completed.
 New collectives can be born out of a working group, or by making an application to the Strategy collective.

 Working groups can be established within an existing collective, or discussed and decided on by consensus by the Strategy Collective.
 They can be used to incubate ideas, or carry out temporary projects.
-For example, a working group could be established to coordinate a specific event or explore new campaign directions.
+For eg. a working group could be established to coordinate a specific event or explore new campaign directions.

 Food Co-op and Cafe